Calibrating mid-infrared emission as a tracer of obscured star formation on HII-region scales in the era of JWST

 \subsubsection{H\textsc{ii} region scaling relations for PAH-tracing bands}

 Fig. \ref{fig:calib_PAH} shows the relations between \ha\ corrected using the Balmer decrement and the \ha\ hybridised with each of the PAH-dominated bands using the $a_{\rm band}^{\rm C07}$ factor defined in Eq.~\ref{eq:PAH_corr}.
-For all bands considered we obtain a best-fit power law with sub-linear slopes (ranging from 0.82 to 0.87, but all consistent with each other within the errors) and $\sim$0.10~dex scatter (except for F335M$\rm _{PAH}$ for which we obtain a marginally larger scatter of 0.14 dex).
+For all bands considered we obtain a best-fit power law with sub-linear slopes (ranging from 0.82 to 0.89) and $\sim$0.10~dex scatter (except for F335M$\rm _{PAH}$ for which we obtain a marginally larger scatter of 0.13 dex).

 These results are remarkably consistent with those obtained with F2100W in Sec. \ref{sec:HII_reg_21}.
 In fact, Fig. \ref{fig:calib_PAH} demonstrates that the hybrid recipe overestimates the dust correction at low surface brightness levels ($\rm log(I_{H\alpha, corr}/erg~ s^{-1}~kpc^{-2}) < 39$), while underestimating it at high surface brightness levels, as already observed for F2100W.